vinayakyadav2709/00101010-Kisanverse/docs/listing.md

 `PATCH /listing/{listing_id}`

 ### **Description**
 Updates a crop listing.
-Only the farmer who created the listing or an admin can update it.
+Only the farmer who created the listing or an admin can update it and only if its listed.

 ### **Who Can Call It**
 - Farmers (only for their own listings).